szabina-t96/SQL-practice/README.md

 # SQL-practice
 It's my mini SQL project!
 It includes a custom dataset built in MySQL and a set of query challenges designed to test and improve your SQL skills.

-# SQL Practice Project: MySQL Dataset + Query Challenges

-Welcome to this mini SQL project!
-It includes a custom dataset built in MySQL and a set of query challenges designed to test and improve your SQL skills.

 ## Files Included

 - `create_dataset.sql` – Sets up the database schema and populates it with sample data.